ocryptocode/ocryptocode/README.md

 I am building a coding legacy, something that reminds me of my passion.

-I am using my repos as POW
+I am using my repos as POW, and all my projects are united by one ecosystem

 ### VORTEX
 ### PPH